otitoU/codepath_prework/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## App Brainstorming (Step 4)
+**SnapChat**:

+- The animations when you reload the messages section
+- The view once snap mechanism
+**Netflix**:

+- The transitions between and in each page
+- The layout of how the movies are arranged **Instagram**:

+- Explore Tab: Personalized content discovery based on user interests.
+- Business Tools: Analytics, advertising, and profiles tailored for businesses.

+**My App Idea**:
+A communication app that connects mentors and mentees, featuring text and video calls along with AI-driven facial analysis for personalized suggestions.

+**Features**
+2. Matching Algorithm:

+The app uses an AI-driven algorithm to match mentors with mentees based on shared interests, expertise, and goals.
+The algorithm can also consider time zones and availability for scheduling.
+3. Text and Video Chat:

+Users can engage in both text and video chats within the app.
+Video calls enable face-to-face interactions, promoting deeper connections.
+4. Facial Analysis AI:

+The app employs AI to analyze the mentee's facial expressions during video calls.
+It can detect emotions, engagement levels, and attentiveness.
+5. Real-time Feedback:

+The AI provides real-time feedback to mentors during video calls.
+It suggests adjustments, such as asking clarifying questions or offering encouragement.
+6. Suggested Actions:

+Based on the AI analysis, the app may suggest specific actions for mentors, like sharing relevant resources or changing the conversation approach.
+7. Helpful Resources:

+The app offers access to a repository of articles, blogs, and posts related to the mentee's interests and needs.
+Content recommendations are based on the user's profile and interactions.
+8. Goal Tracking:

+Users can set and track their mentorship goals within the app.
+Progress is monitored and shared with mentors and mentees.

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app. locating the Storyboard file in Step 3: Connecting UI to Logic

 ## License